 - Repeat the process in the same order as above until you reach 5 or 6 layers of pasta.
 On the very last layer of pasta place a slightly thicker layer of bechamel and ragù as it is the layer most exposed to the hot air of the oven and tends to dry up a little.
 Sprinkle some parmesan cheese on top, or between the layers if you like, but this is not a requirement.

 Chef’s Tip: In order to ensure that a lasagna holds its shape after it is cut and plated, many Italians alternate the orientation of their pasta with each layer.
 So if you lay your first layer of pasta lengthwise, you will lay your second layer crosswise, alternating each time.
-Although this may seem pointless, it’s one of those nonna secrets and we swear by it.

 - Place the casserole in a pre-heated oven at 200° Celcius (390 Fahrenheit) for about 25 minutes.
 You will know the lasagna is ready when you can see a golden crust around the outside edges on the top layer.